wilkjuraszekkarol/Algobetting-Ekstraklasa/README.md

 ## TODO list in nearby future:
 - Complete ekstrastats script so that it also includes other seasons
-- Try different ML models
+- Try different ML models (publicly)
 - Publish an attempt to use this model to predict 25/26 outcomes (already done it with initial RandomForest, but it's not going public any time soon)
 - Some visualizations wouldn't hurt (probably)